Does Alabama require paid family or sick leave in 2026?

 Teamed becomes your legal Employer of Record in Alabama and runs the full leave administration.
 Voluntary policy design with benchmark data, FMLA eligibility tracking for the 50-employee triggers, PWFA accommodation logging, jury duty pay continuation, USERRA reinstatement.

 One platform.
-Named country specialist.
+Real HR and legal experts with deep local employment-law expertise.
 No chatbots in the loop.

 What that looks like, day to day:

-Behind the platform sits a named country specialist for the US and an in-house HR specialist who knows the FMLA / PWFA / USERRA stack and Alabama’s narrow state-law carve-outs.
-When a leave question comes in, you message the same person.
-No support tickets.
-No chatbot triage.
+Behind the platform sit real HR and legal experts with deep local employment-law expertise who know the FMLA / PWFA / USERRA stack and Alabama’s narrow state-law carve-outs.
+When a leave question comes in, you message an actual person, not a chatbot or a pooled queue.

 EOR works while you’re testing the Alabama market, ramping a small remote team, or running one or two Alabama hires alongside a larger US payroll elsewhere.